31 March incident: Prelude

 The murder of Hasan Fehmi, editor-in-chief of the anti-CUP newspaper Serbestî, in the days preceding the mutiny acted as a catalyst for unrest.

-In October 1908, the Committee of Union and Progress arranged for the transfer of three seasoned sharpshooter (Avcı) battalions of the Third Army Corps from Salonika to Istanbul in response to increased political tension in the city and concerns over the loyalty of its regular garrison, the First Army Corps.
+In October 1908, the Committee of Union and Progress arranged for the transfer of three seasoned sharpshooter (Avcı) battalions of the Third Army Corps from Salonika to Constantinople in response to increased political tension in the city and concerns over the loyalty of its regular garrison, the First Army Corps.
 The Third Army's mektepli officers – graduates of the prestigious Ottoman Military College trained in modern military techniques – had played an instrumental role in the 1908 revolution.
-Upon their arrival in Istanbul, the well-connected mektepli officers began to play an important role within the capital's political and social scene, attending CUP political functions, banquets and theatrical performances.
+Upon their arrival in Constantinople, the well-connected mektepli officers began to play an important role within the capital's political and social scene, attending CUP political functions, banquets and theatrical performances.
 With their officers increasingly absent, discipline within the sharpshooter battalions began to break down.
 A generational divide exacerbated the poor relationship between the officers and their men, as opponents of the CUP within the military expressed unhappiness with entrusting the empire's leadership to "yesterday's school children", the young CUP officers recently graduated from military academies, at the expense of more experienced officers who had climbed the ranks.
 The situation worsened when the newly elected parliament announced its intention to retire a significant part of the officer corps, with cuts disproportionately affecting non-commissioned officers.

-In late October, authorities arranged for the transfer of Albanian troops seen as hostile to the new regime out of Istanbul.
+In late October, authorities arranged for the transfer of Albanian troops seen as hostile to the new regime out of Constantinople.
 Many of these soldiers were soon due to be discharged, and upon receiving orders for deployment to Yemen a portion refused and demonstrated for the immediate termination of their contracts.
 Troops from the fourth Avcı battalion were sent to suppress the protests by force and a second riot among Albanian troops in March was again put down by Avcı troops, who fired into the riotous crowd of Albanians with machine guns.
 These events severely damaged morale among the sharpshooters.
 In February 1909, Grand Vizier Kâmil Pasha moved to weaken the CUP's grip on power by appointing his own candidates as Ministers of War and Navy.
 In response, the CUP orchestrated a confidence vote against his cabinet, forcing him to resign.
 On 14 February 1909, the CUP's preferred candidate, Hüseyin Hilmi Pasha, was appointed the new grand vizier.
 Rumours spread within the city that the CUP would use the Avcı troops to depose Abdul Hamid, or that Kâmil Pasha had attempted to order them back to Macedonia.
 As a consequence of these machinations, the battalions became increasingly politicised and, to the frustration of ordinary soldiers, seen as a tool of the CUP.